Boasting beautiful orange–red varnish, it was formerly played by Emil Heermann, concertmaster of the Cincinnati Symphony Orchestra

 1700Taft’ Antonio Stradivari violin

 The ‘Taft’ violin of 1700 is named after Anna Sinton Taft, wife of Charles Phelps Taft who was the half-brother of the 27th US President William Howard Taft.
 Charles was also a politician, as well as a newspaper publisher, lawyer and philanthropist; he founded the Taft Museum of Art which still houses a fine collection of European old masters, and Anna allowed his Stradivari violin to be used by Emil Heermann, concertmaster of the Cincinnati Symphony Orchestra, of which Charles was one of the founders.
-After Taft’s death the violin went through a number of different hands before being sold in 2000 for $1.3 million, the anonymous buyer donating it to the Musical Instrument Bank in 2003.
+After Taft’s death the violin went through a number of different hands before being sold in 2000 for $1.3 million.
+The anonymous buyer has loaned it to the Musical Instrument Bank since 2003.

 Made at the very start of Stradivari’s so-called ‘golden period’, the ‘Taft’ is an exemplary violin in excellent condition.
 The one-piece maple back displays strong figure descending from left to right, with the wood of the ribs and scroll well matched to that of the back.
 The two-piece spruce top displays some hazelling in the upper left bout, while the f-holes are pristinely cut, the purfling perfectly inserted and the arching harmonious.
 The whole instrument is covered in orange–red varnish over an amber ground.
 It is currently played by Daniel Dastoor.